 Historic Programs begin at 2:30pm

-If you would like to be a CCHS speaker, please contact us.
+If you'd like to be a CCHS speaker, contact us.

 Old Time Country Fair

+Family fun!
 The Old Time Country Fair, held on the museum grounds at 447 Mt Rushmore Road in Custer.
-Numerous vendors with hand-crafted items, jewelry, photography, books, food items and more.
+Numerous vendors with hand-crafted items, jewelry, photography, books, activities, food items and more.

 Gold Discovery Days